 For Serving

-- Assemble the chicken gyros.
+• Assemble the chicken gyros.
 Warm pita over a medium gas burner or a hot, dry skillet.
 Transfer to your serving plate and spread Tzatziki sauce on top, then add the chicken (about 2 to 3 tenders per bread).
-Top with sliced tomato, cucumber, green pepper, red onion, and olives.
+Top with tomato, cucumber, green pepper, red onion and olives as you like.
 Wrap the pita up and enjoy!

 More Greek Chicken Recipes